UCSC-CSE-114A/02-random-art/README.md

 are in that range, and that one of the operators take **three** arguments, i.e. one of the datatype constructors is of the form:
 `Ctor Expr Expr Expr`

+Make sure that the operators you add can accept all inputs in `[-1.0,1.0]`.
+This includes negative numbers and zero.
+Remember, operations like square root and division will fail for certain inputs.

 You can include images generated with these new operators when choosing your favorite images for part (c).